space150/spaceBase/README.md

 Front-end starter files for new projects.

-For development purposes, we are using a Ruby compilers for our SCSS and CoffeeScript assets.
+For development purposes, we are using a Ruby compiler for our SCSS and CoffeeScript assets.

 ## SCSS